Program

 Networking

 Join us for the third annual CEO & Utility Managers Scramble Golf Tournament.
-More than a chance to enjoy the weather and the company of public power leaders, the tournament will also feature raffle prizes and a putting contest at a scenic course near the hotel (course details to be provided in January).
+More than a chance to enjoy the weather and the company of public power leaders, the tournament will also feature raffle prizes and a putting contest at the scenic Los Verde Golf Course - Rancho Palos Verdes’ premier 18-hole championship course with stunning Pacific Ocean views.

 How will it work?

-Registration and breakfast will begin at 8 am.
-The tournament will begin with a shotgun start at 9 am.
-Additional information will be available in early 2026.
+Registration and breakfast will begin at approximately 6:30 am.
+The tournament will begin with tee-time start at 7 am.

 Welcome Reception